konveyor/enhancements/enhancements/common/krm-function-manager.md

 kaffine search <function-name>
 ```

-Searches all repositories for the function with the specified name.
+Searches all catalogs for the function with the specified name.
 If no name is provided, it’s functionally the same as: `kaffine search '*' -r`.
 If output is piped, `-o yaml` is automatically selected.
 Otherwise, `-o default` is the default.

 _Options_